brimdata/zed/docs/lake/design.md

 ```
 The commit command also takes an optional title and message that is stored
 in the commit journal for reference.
 These messages are carried in
-a description record attached to every journel entry, which has a Zed
+a description record attached to every journal entry, which has a Zed
 type signature as follows:
 ```
 {